pdjr-signalk/pdjr-signalk-push-notifier/README.md

   <dt>Monitor these paths (<code>paths</code>)</dt>
   <dd>
     <p>
-    This required a list of strings each defines the Signal K notification paths that the plugin should monitor and any circumstances under which the plugin should restart.
+    This required a list of strings defines the Signal K paths that the plugin should monitor for notifications and any circumstances under which the plugin should restart.
     </p>
     <p>
     Each item in the list can be: